electrovir/functional-element/packages/element-vir/README.md

         'my-with-host-class-definition-a': false,
         /**
          * This host class will be automatically applied if the given callback is evaluated to true
-         * after a call to renderCallback.
+         * after a call to render.
          */
         'my-with-host-class-definition-automatic': ({state}) => {
             return state.myProp === 'foo';